ndri/quickdrawbattle/README.md

 How does it work?
 -----------------
 You are given 2 random drawings of a random category and you choose which is better.
-The results are then sorted using [a lower bound of Wilson score confidence interval for a Bernoulli parameter](https://www.evanmiller.org/how-not-to-sort-by-average-rating.html) and we can see the best ones!
+The drawings are then sorted based on the votes and we can see the best ones!

-Since there are so many drawings, it would take a long time for even one drawing to be voted on twice and we would probably never get results.
-For that reason, there is an 80% chance that you are given a drawing that has already been voted on.
-Otherwise at a 20% chance, you will be given a new drawing from the huge dataset.
+Since there are so many drawings, it would take a long time for even one drawing to be voted on twice and we would probably never get usable results.
+For that reason, there are a maximum of 25 drawings up for battle per category.
+They will be replaced once they have been voted on 20 times.
+Some categories have more than 25 drawings right now, because there used to be no limit.

+The score is calculated using [a lower bound of Wilson score confidence interval for a Bernoulli parameter](https://www.evanmiller.org/how-not-to-sort-by-average-rating.html).
+During score calculation, every drawing gets one invisible win, so the score of drawings with no wins is not 0 and they can be compared.
+The scores are also normalized to a range from 0 to 1.
+[Table of all possible scores](https://andri.io/quickdrawbattle/static/scoring.png).

 Results
 -------